Features

 • Comparison with approved version

-• Drift detection
+• Drift detection per site, language and market

-• Open and triage findings
+• Open, assign and triage findings

 AI-assisted change suggestions